1. Resume Examples

 Here is where your portfolio comes in.
 If you have a body of mind-blowing artwork to your credit, even if you did it for the fun of it, many employers will value this just as highly as professional work experience.

-It goes without saying that for an illustrator seeking employment, skills are essential.
-You need to compile a skills section for your resume that contains a mix of hard and soft skills.
+You need to compile a skills section for your illustrator resume that contains a mix of hard and soft skills.
 Hard skills are technical capabilities — often describing things you can do alone — while soft skills are “people skills” about how you work well with others.

 For an illustrator, hard skills might include the various types of artwork you produce, the media you work in and the software you might use, such as: